MarrionNM/MarrionNm/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on a mobile solution called **InGroove**
+- 🔭 Working on a mobile solution startup

-- 🌱 I’m currently learning **Mechine Learning and Artificial Intelligence**
+- 🌱 Currently learning **Mechine Learning and Artificial Intelligence**

 - 👯 I’m looking to collaborate on **OpenSource Projects**